 Steven has argued before the U.S. Supreme Court, the U.S. Courts of Appeals and state appellate courts throughout the United States.
 Notably, he is currently representing the state of Delaware in an original proceeding before the U.S. Supreme Court involving claims by 30 states.
 He recently appeared before the U.S. Supreme Court on behalf of the Port of the City of Los Angeles in a case involving federal law restrictions on the port’s ability to condition entry of trucks onto its property.
 He was also victorious before the U.S. Supreme Court in a case holding that the imposition of Social Security taxes on sitting federal judges was an unconstitutional diminution of compensation, and in a case representing the predecessor of Bank of America holding that national banks have the power to sell fixed and variable annuities.

-In addition to representing major private companies in litigation, Steven has represented government entities such as the California State Controller, the Delaware Department of Finance, the City of Los Angeles, the Port Authority of New York and New Jersey in both trial and appellate matters.
-He has been representing major international airports for over twenty-five years on regulatory and litigation matters and was lead counsel in five landmark cases involving airport rates and charges.
+In addition to representing major private companies in litigation, Steven has represented government entities such as the California State Controller, the Delaware Department of Finance, the city of Los Angeles, and the Port Authority of New York and New Jersey at both the trial and appellate levels.
+For more than 25 years, he has represented large international airports on regulatory and litigation issues, serving as lead counsel in five landmark cases involving airport rates and charges.

-He was elected to the American Law Institute in 1991 and is listed in Who’s Who in America, Benchmark Litigation, The Best Lawyers in America and numerous similar publications.
+He was elected to the American Law Institute in 1991 and is also listed in Benchmark Litigation, The Best Lawyers in America and numerous similar publications.
 He is a major in the California State Military Reserve, serving in its Military Heritage Command.
 Steven is also a member of the board of directors of Wild Earth Allies, which protects wildlife and natural habitats around the globe.